Contact Lens Fitting

 Interested in contacts?

 Many people love the look and feel of contact lenses.
-They offer a full field of vision, don’t fog up in cool or humid weather, and aren’t likely to get sat on accidentally.
-A lot of people also feel that glasses hide their facial features or cramp their style.
+They offer a full field of vision, do not fog up in cool or humid weather, and are not likely to get sat on accidentally.
 If this sounds like you, then contacts might be the right vision correction option for you.
-The first step is booking a contact lens fitting in Houston to get started.
+The first step is booking a contact lens fitting to get started.

-How is a contact lens fitting different from an exam?
+Why is a contact lens fitting additional to a comprehensive exam?

 Contact lenses are viewed as elective by insurance companies and therefore are not covered under a comprehensive annual eye exam.
 When you come in for an eye exam, we don’t automatically perform a contact lens fitting.
 This is because there are many different tests we need to do for contact wearers compared to those who don’t need or use contacts.
-So, if you’re coming in for an exam and you’re interested in contacts, let us know and we’ll help you determine if contacts are right for you and be ready for your contact lens fitting.
+So, if you’re coming in for an exam and you’re interested in contacts, select yes on our consent forms we give you at the time of your visit and we’ll help you determine if contacts are right for you.

-During a contact lens fitting appointment, we help you choose a suitable type and brand of contacts, take measurements and perform extra tests, and teach you how to properly insert and remove your contact lenses if it’s your first time wearing them.
+During a contact lens fitting appointment, we help you choose a suitable type and brand of contacts, take measurements and perform extra tests, and mandatory training to teach you how to properly insert and remove your contact lenses if it’s your first time wearing them.

 Types of Contacts